New to electric?

 Life with an electric vehicle

 Driving electric is better for the environment and better for you.
-Running costs are drastically reduced with an electric car, and the constantly growing public infrastructure of public charging stations makes topping up your battery simple.
+With the public charging infrastructure constantly growing, topping up your battery on the go is simple.

 Then there’s the performance.
 Electric cars are agile, accelerate quickly, and are incredibly spacious inside.